cesbo/help/src/content/docs/en/astra/streams/demux.md

 In some cases you may want to remove service tables delivered with channel.
 To do that Astra has additional input options:

-- `no_eit` - removes Event Information Table (EIT).
+- `no_eit`: removes Event Information Table (EIT).
 EIT provides Electronic Program Guide (EPG)
-- `no_sdt` - removes Service Description Table (SDT).
+- `no_sdt`: removes Service Description Table (SDT).
 SDT provides information about channel and delivery network
-- `no_tdt` - removes Time and Date Table (TDT).
+- `no_tdt`: removes Time and Date Table (TDT).
 TDT provides current UTC date and time
-- `no_tot` - removes Time Offset Table (TOT).
+- `no_tot`: removes Time Offset Table (TOT).
 TOT provides current UTC date and time with offset information of the current region time zone

 Example: